ewolff/news-application-heroku/README.md

 * Hibernate for JPA
 * MyFaces for JSF
 * JAX RS (Jersey) for REST
-* HSQL as embedded database
+* PostgreSQL as database

 # Run

-Just use install Maven and use `mvn tomcat7:run`
+* Install Maven
+* Create an account at Heroku: <http://heroku.com/>
+* Install the Heroku toolbelt <https://toolbelt.heroku.com/>
+* Package up the application `mvn package`
+* Use `heroku create` to create a new application on Heroku
+* `heroku addons:add heroku-postgresql:dev` adds the PostgreSQL PlugIn
+* `heroku deploy:war --war target/news.war` deploys the application

-Go to <http://localhost:8080/> for a list of news entries using JSF and <http://localhost:8080/rest/news/all> to get all news entries as JSON.
+Go to http://your-app.herokuapp.com/ for a list of news entries using JSF and http://your-app.herokuapp.com/rest/news/all to get all news entries as JSON.

+Note: This approach uses Tomcat 7 and WAR deployment.
+There is a different way using an embedded Jetty container, see <https://devcenter.heroku.com/articles/getting-started-with-spring-mvc-hibernate> .